petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 (read: installing things in) the user's global system environment without proper tracking.
 In other words,
-they get something working but can't explain how to do it again.
+they make a bunch of changes to get something working but can't remember or explain how to do it again.
 For example,
 they may run `pip install ...` to install a package in their system Python environment and forget about it,